 5) I Manage a Baseball Team

 One of my passion projects is managing (and occasionally playing on) a men’s summer baseball team.
-Short of any type of professional baseball, it’s one of the most competitive leagues in the midwest.
-Most of the players have played college ball and there are several former professional players mixed in.
+Short of any professional baseball, it’s one of the most competitive leagues in the midwest.
+Most of the players have played college ball, and several former professional players mixed in.

-The reason I include this in slowing our pursuit of financial independence is because it’s a huge time suck.
-During the off-season hours are lost to league meetings, recruiting new players, finding fields, fundraising, and more.
-During the season many weekends are spent on the field playing games.
-This time could easily be spent on an income generating side hustle that would accelerate our pursuit of financial independence.
+I include this in slowing our pursuit of financial independence because it’s a huge time suck.
+During the off-season, hours are lost to league meetings, recruiting new players, finding fields, fundraising, and more.
+During the season, we spend many weekends in the area playing games.
+This time could easily be spent on an income-generating side hustle that would accelerate our pursuit of financial independence.

-With that being said, nothing can replace the memories I’m making with my five year old baseball-loving son.
-Today my team played a double header about 90 miles south of home.
+With that being said, nothing can replace the memories I’m making with my five-year-old baseball-loving son.
+Today my team played a doubleheader about 90 miles south of home.
 I got to spend an hour and a half in the car both ways.
-At the game, we played catch before the game started, I threw a few pitches to him in between games, and during the games he hit in the batting cage and played with one of the neighborhood dogs who comes to visit the field when he hears the sound of bats.
-It’s amazing that I get to share these experiences with him.
+At the game, we played catch before the game started, I threw a few pitches to him in between games, and during the games, he hit in the batting cage and played with one of the neighborhood dogs who comes to visit the field when he hears the sound of bats.
+Incredibly, I get to share these experiences with him.

 Slow and Steady Wins the Race in Pursuit of Financial Independence

 The key to our success has been simplicity and increasing our income throughout our financial journey.
 If we can control the significant expenses in our life such as housing, transportation, and food, then why stress about the little stuff?

 Too many people spend money they don’t have to buy things they don’t need, to impress people they may not even like.
 In my opinion, many in the financial independence community are better at knowing what makes them happy while not giving in to peer pressure from others.